fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/08WordLength/08WordLength.md

 ####gcc wordlength.c
 ####./a.out

-The Word length of the host machine is 32
+The Word length of the host machine is 32 bits